IRS Licensed Enrolled Agents

 How can a tax professional help with past due taxes?

-A qualified tax professional can help you understand exactly what you owe, get compliant with the IRS, and move forward with a plan that fits your budget.
-At Mraz Tax Solutions, we combine technical tax knowledge with practical, one-on-one guidance.
+A qualified tax professional experienced in IRS tax debt negotiation can help you understand exactly what you owe, get compliant with the IRS, and move forward with a plan that fits your budget.

 • Detailed review: We thoroughly review your past returns and IRS records to make sure every detail aligns with current tax laws.